 As such, it can be incredibly difficult to get your message out there.
 In the case of Facebook, you can’t even reach the timelines of everyone who “likes” your business page unless you’re willing to pay for the privilege.
 Naturally, other networks have followed suit.

 The temptation here is that you can promote your posts to a relatively small, highly-targeted group of people for a low price.
 However, finding success here is not that simple.

-While spending $20 to promote something every now and then may not seem like a big deal, it can start to add up.
+While spending $20 to promote something now and then may not seem like a big deal, it can start to add up.
 And the question becomes: What type of return are you getting?

 If you’re after a few more likes or followers, there may be better ways to go about recruiting them (like via a newsletter, for example).
 Otherwise, paying for followers would seem to be effective only in very unique circumstances.

 If the aim is to increase sales, then it’s wise to craft a strategy first.
 Randomly promoting posts without careful planning and targeting is probably a waste of funds.

 As a web designer/business owner, there is no shortage of opportunities to spend money.
 With the incredible array of products and services geared towards our industry, it’s easy to find yourself making lots of purchases.

 So, how do you know which ones are worth it?
 Perhaps the old adage says it best: You have to spend money to make money.

 In other words, look for items that will help you increase revenue.
 It might be a tool that saves you time, a web host that enables you to resell space, or a service that brings you tons of relevant design assets.